Alan Greenspan: Early life and education

-Greenspan was born in the Washington Heights area of New York City.
+Greenspan was born on March 6, 1926, in the Washington Heights area of New York City.
 His father, Herbert Greenspan, was of Romanian Jewish descent, and his mother, Rose Goldsmith, was of Hungarian Jewish descent.
 After his parents divorced, Greenspan grew up with his mother in the household of his maternal grandparents who were born in Russia.
 His father worked as a stockbroker and consultant in New York City.

 Greenspan attended George Washington High School from 1940 until he graduated in June 1943, where one of his classmates was John Kemeny.
 He played clarinet and saxophone along with Stan Getz.
 He further studied clarinet at the Juilliard School from 1943 to 1944.
 Among his bandmates in the Woody Herman band was Leonard Garment, Richard Nixon's special counsel.
 In 1945, Greenspan attended New York University's Stern School of Business, where he earned a B.A. degree in economics summa cum laude in 1948 and an M.A. degree in economics in 1950.
 At Columbia University, he pursued advanced economic studies under Arthur Burns but withdrew because of his increasing work demand at Townsend-Greenspan & Company.

 In 1977, Greenspan obtained a Ph.D. in economics from New York University.
 His dissertation is not available from the university since it was removed at Greenspan's request in 1987, when he became chairman of the Federal Reserve Board.
 In April 2008, however, Barron's obtained a copy and notes that it includes "a discussion of soaring housing prices and their effect on consumer spending; it even anticipates a bursting housing bubble".

 Career

 Before the Federal Reserve

 During his economics studies at New York University, Greenspan worked under Eugene Banks, a managing director at the Wall Street investment bank Brown Brothers Harriman, in the firm's equity research department.
 From 1948 to 1953, Greenspan worked as an analyst at the National Industrial Conference Board (currently known as the Conference Board), a business- and industry-oriented think tank in New York City.

-Before he was appointed chairman of the Federal Reserve, from 1955 to 1987, Greenspan was chairman and president of Townsend-Greenspan & Co., Inc., an economics consulting firm in New York City.
+From 1955 to 1987, Greenspan was chairman and president of Townsend-Greenspan & Co., Inc., an economics consulting firm in New York City.
 His 32-year stint there was interrupted only from 1974 to 1977, when he served as chairman of the Council of Economic Advisers, under President Gerald Ford.

 In mid-1968, Greenspan agreed to serve as Richard Nixon's coordinator on domestic policy in the nomination campaign.
 Greenspan has also served as a corporate director for Aluminum Company of America (Alcoa); Automatic Data Processing; Capital Cities/ABC, Inc.; General Foods; J.P.
 Morgan & Co.; Morgan Guaranty Trust Company; Mobil Corporation; and the Pittston Company.
 He was a director of the Council on Foreign Relations foreign policy organization between 1982 and 1988.
-He also served as a member of the influential Washington-based financial advisory body, the Group of Thirty in 1984.
+He also served as a member of the influential Washington-based financial advisory body, the Group of Thirty.